NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 ### Radiation Pattern of an Antenna

 In this example, we compute the [radiation pattern](https://en.wikipedia.org/wiki/Radiation_pattern) of an antenna.
 This involves an electric-current point dipole source as the emitter in vacuum.
-The source is placed at the center of a 2d cell which is surrounded by PML.
+The source is placed at the center of a 2d square cell surrounded by PML.
 The near fields are obtained on a bounding box defined along the edges of the non-PML region.
-The far fields are computed along the circumference of a circle having a radius many times larger than the source wavelength and lying beyond the cell.
-From the near and far fields, we will also compute the total outgoing flux and demonstrate that they are equivalent.
-The radiation pattern and flux will be computed for three orthogonal polarizations of the input source.
+The far fields are computed in two ways: along the (1) sides of a square box and (2) circumference of a circle, having a length/radius many times larger than the source wavelength and lying beyond the cell.
+From both the near and far fields, we will also compute the total outgoing Poynting flux and demonstrate that they are equivalent.
+Results will be shown for three orthogonal polarizations of the input source.

 The simulation geometry is shown in the following schematic.